Democratic critics look for Biden to break with Wall Street wing on trade

 “They realize things probably won’t go back to the old world,” said Rufus Yerxa, president of the National Foreign Trade Council, an industry group.
 “But it will be a lot more stable than the present world.”

-Still, as the old Washington adage goes, personnel is policy.
-And many of Biden’s key advisors are veterans of previous Democratic administrations that reduced trade barriers, promising that any jobs lost to low-wage countries would be more than offset by gains from additional exports.
+Still, as the Washington adage goes, personnel is policy.
+And many of Biden’s key advisers are veterans of previous Democratic administrations that reduced trade barriers, promising that any jobs lost to low-wage countries would be more than offset by gains from additional exports.

-While the former vice president has pledged to name representatives from unions and environmental groups to trade enforcement positions, those who hope that Biden will break decisively with his Democratic predecessors are not yet declaring victory.
+While Biden has pledged to name representatives from unions and environmental groups to trade enforcement positions, those who hope he will break decisively with his Democratic predecessors are not yet declaring victory.

 “The decisions,” said Paul, “are made once you’re in office.”